Online Crystal Shop

 More than 100 articles exploring the history, geology, and myths behind Earth's finest treasures.

-Whether you're new to rocks and minerals, here out of curiosity, or simply enjoying the photos, this section has something for everyone.
+Whether you're new to rocks and minerals, browsing out of curiosity, or looking for great photos, this section has something for everyone.

 We're passionate about the environment.
 Recyclable packaging, minimal waste, no plastic

-'Naturally occurring' is important because sugar, ice produced in a freezer, and lab-grown crystals, such as diamonds, are also crystalline solids, but they're not minerals.
+The term 'naturally occurring' is important because ice produced in a freezer and lab-grown crystals, such as diamonds, are crystalline solids but are not natural.
+Sugar is also crystalline, but it's organic rather than inorganic.
+Therefore, these substances are not minerals.

 Minerals must have a specific chemical composition and an internal crystalline structure.
-A specific chemical composition means it's composed of specific chemical elements arranged in a defined ratio.
+A specific chemical composition means it's composed of elements arranged in a defined ratio.

 A crystal structure is an arrangement of atoms that comes together in a highly ordered, repeating, symmetrical pattern.
 This arrangement is known as a crystal lattice.
-The lattice forms a crystal.
 If the atoms do not form in this way and are jumbled up, the substance will be amorphous.

 Naturally occurring, non-crystalline solids are known as mineraloids.
 Examples include amber, which is fossilised tree resin, shungite, opal, pearl, moldavite, which is a tektite, and obsidian, which is a volcanic glass.